How to Tell If Your Trees Need TLC

 Naturally, the effort you put into getting sound advice will depend on how highly you value your trees and how much you expect the work to cost.

-Local government cooperative extension offices have master gardeners whom you can call for advice and can help you diagnose plant problems if you bring or send them specimens.
+Local government cooperative extension offices have master gardeners who can diagnose plant problems—you can even bring them specimens.
 Other local sources of gardening expertise: